 - In addition to rehearsals, campers explore the Dorothy Chandler Pavilion, with backstage tours and craft workshops led by the LA Opera staff.

 Throughout the program’s history, our campers have tackled a vast array of stories that address social injustice.
 Through opera, they have explored the Holocaust, the Japanese-American Internment and gang violence in our own city.
-The impact of the Civil Rights Act is an equally important subject.
+Most recently in 2016, we explored the stories of young people involved in the Civil Rights Movement with the premiere of Then I Stood Up.

 With each piece we commission and stage, we partner with experts and community organizations to ensure the production and its messages are historically accurate, relevant and impactful.
-This year, we have partnered with the Watts Labor Community Action Committee, California African American Museum, the Watts Village Theatre Company and Facing History and Ourselves.
+In the summer of 2016, we partnered with the Watts Labor Community Action Committee, California African American Museum, the Watts Village Theatre Company and Facing History and Ourselves.

 Through the lens of a legend